lepoco/wpfui/README.md

 ## 🚀 Getting started
 For a starter guide see our [documentation](https://wpfui.lepo.co/documentation/).

-WPF UI is delivered via <b>NuGet</b> package manager.
+WPF UI is delivered via **NuGet** package manager.
 You can find the package here: https://www.nuget.org/packages/WPF-UI/

 ## 📁 What's included?
 | Name| Framework |